Maneesha007/IOS_101_Capstone-Project/README.md

 ### Breakdown into Sprints

-- **Sprint 1**: Set up project structure and tab controller setup.
+- **Sprint 1**: Set up project structure and tab controller setup and login and registration screen
 - **Sprint 2**: Design and implement the Home Screen and Explore Screen.
 - **Sprint 3**: Build the Guide Screen and Profile Screen.
 - **Sprint 4**: Implement the Map Screen and finalize features.

 ### Weekly Goals

-- Sprint 1 Goal: Complete project setup and login screen and Tab Controller Setup .
+- Sprint 1 Goal: Complete project setup and Tab Controller Setup .
 - Sprint 2 Goal: Design and implement UI components for the Home Screen and Explore Screen.
 - Sprint 3 Goal: Develop functionalities for viewing guide profiles and editing user profiles.
 - Sprint 4 Goal: Integrate map functionality and finalize user interface and features.